WHO ARE OUR PARTICIPANTS IN

 Our therapeutic riding participants learn horsemanship, sportsmanship, grooming and tacking, social skills, and everything from left/right directions, counting, two- and three-step directions, critical thinking, problem solving, leadership, and much more.
 Participants must be age five or older and under 195 pounds.
 We currently are not able to serve any mounted wheelchair participant who weighs more than 140 lbs, however we encourage participation in unmounted equine assisted learning activities.

-We also reserve the right not to offer mounted activities to any participant if our certified instructors feel the safety of the participant, horse, or volunteers would be compromised.
+We also reserve the right not to offer mounted activities to any participant if our certified instructors feel the safety of the participant, horse, volunteers, or any other member of the lesson team would be compromised.

 EQUINE ASSISTED LEARNING